friflo/Friflo.Json.Fliox/Json.Tests/assets/auth/Role/info.md

 ## `message`

-A message can be authorized by its name listed in `names`.
+Sending a message to the database can be authorized by its name listed in `names`.
 Alternatively a group of messages can authorized by prefix filter using `*` in `names`.
 E.g. `"names": ["Command*"]`